HPV is a virus just any other, and certain foods can impede the body’s recovery process. Dr. Doni Wilson covers the foods to avoid if you have HPV.

 That said, there is no one-size-fits-all diet – it’s more about what YOUR body needs to be resilient.
 Here are the basics of eating to reverse HPV – and even prevent it before it occurs.

-To get a full understanding of what to eat and how to change your diet, as well as how to implement my successful protocol, to reverse HPV, join my 4-session online course – click to find out when you can start the course.
+To get a full understanding of what to eat and how to change your diet, as well as how to implement my successful protocol, to reverse HPV, join my online course – click to learn more about it.

 Understanding Food Sensitivities and HPV